-Page killed Mary Bergman, the mother of nine children, and seriously injured two of her children.
-He murdered John Ed Ramsbottom, an electrician in his mid-30s, who made the mistake of choose that Tuesday night to work on the Bergman’s outside electrical system.
+Page killed Mary Bergman, the mother of nine children, and seriously injured two of her children in early January, 1982.
+He murdered John Ed Ramsbottom, an electrician in his mid-30s, who made the mistake of choosing that Tuesday night to work on the Bergman’s outside electrical system.
 And he left behind a wife and 2-year-old son.

 For Kenneth L. Calvin, the sheriff of Daviess County, the case is a tragic one but not hard to figure out.
 He suspects that George Page thought that the Bergmans owed him $20,000 because he prospected for gold for them in Alaska in the summer of 1980.
 But the tidy explanations for the tragedy are no help to the families who must patch up broken lives after the business of burying the dead is ended.

 For Mr. Ramsbottom’s wife, Sally, who now will raise alone an infant son and daughter not yet in school, the pain is still vivid enough to touch, but impossible to describe.
 “There is no way I can explain.
 I can’t explain,” she said in a faint, quivering voice.
 What will she do now?
 “I don’t know,” she replied before putting down the telephone receiver.